By Madison McKenzie

 This cancellation includes all of the faculty-led study abroad programs as well as the school-to-school foreign exchange programs.
 Students and staff said they understand the decision but were disappointed nonetheless.

 “It’s definitely heartbreaking,” said Andrew Vogel, an English professor at KU and an instructor for KU’s Ireland Summer Program.
 While Vogel was disappointed by the news, he said he understands the university’s decision.

 Students who had signed up for the program both in 2020 and 2021 found themselves feeling similarly.

-Other students like Kane had reapplied for the program after it was first cancelled in the summer of 2020.
+Other students like Kane had reapplied for the program after it was first canceled in the summer of 2020.

-Some students chose not to reapply after their 2020 program had been cancelled.
+Some students chose not to reapply after their 2020 program had been canceled.

-Spencer Ford, a public relation major, said she chose not to reapply due to uncertainty around the pandemic.
+Spencer Ford, a public relations major, said she chose not to reapply due to uncertainty around the pandemic.